• Skip to main content

 • Canned Diced Tomatoes - Canned tomatoes work beautifully because their tomato juice really flavors the rice.
 You can use a 14 ounce can of diced or fire roasted tomatoes, or whole peeled tomatoes and chop them with a knife.
 Just be sure to add all the juice from the can!

 • White Rice - I use a very basic white rice for this dish.
 It's quick cooking, simple and absorbs the flavors of the other ingredients.
-If you wanted to use brown rice, it needs to be cooked much longer.
+If you wanted to use brown rice, it should be cooked separately since it needs to be cooked much longer.

-• Chicken Stock - The liquid used to cook the rice.
+• Chicken Stock - The basic liquid used to cook the rice.
 You could also use vegetable stock or water, however chicken stock adds flavor.
+Try saving your bones and veggie scraps and stock your freezer with Homemade Chicken Stock!

 Instructions